Truc4p/final-year-project/report/SECTION_3_REQUIREMENTS_ANALYSIS.md

 - Bio: Priya leads a busy team and wants a high-efficacy, low-irritation regimen.
 She’s willing to pay for clinical credibility and convenience, but expects privacy and transparency.
 - Goals:
   - Confidently choose products suited for aging and hyperpigmentation without irritation.
-  - See dermatologist-aligned guidance with confidence scores and disclaimers.
+  - See dermatologist-aligned guidance with confidence scores, citations to reliable sources (textbooks and peer‑reviewed literature), and clear disclaimers.
   - Reorder favorites quickly and receive curated email recommendations.
 - Frustrations:
   - Hidden ingredients, vague claims, and generic suggestions.